sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/7_The_MVC_pattern/97_What_is_MVC.md

 # 97. What is MVC
 Created Sunday 12 March 2023 at 05:44 pm

+/rough-in the sense that I don't want to spend time on exact definition of MVC

 - MVC (Model-View-Controller) is a way to organize (logical) server side code.
 - MVC is a way to achieve separation of concerns.